 Better Manage Overtime Costs

 Many time clock systems can be programmed to help you, the employer, understand who is accruing overtime and who is getting close to hitting the overtime threshold.
-If overtime pay is not in your budget – you can be alerted when an employee’s hours are approaching the limit.
+If overtime pay is not in your budget, you can be alerted when an employee’s hours are approaching the limit.
 You can then proactively decide whether to send them home early or adjust schedules accordingly.
-Overtime can be confusing to calculate for many employers – learn more about overtime in this wage and hour series blog post.

 Mitigate Employee Schedule Adherence Problems